 So God created mankind in his own image, in the image of God he created them; male and female he created them.
 Gen. 1:27, NIV

 Those of you who have taken the Feed Yourself course know that different books of the Bible are written in different styles.
-If the story of Adam and Eve was found in a poetic or prophetic book there might be some legitimate doubt as to whether they were real people or not - although no person in any book of Scripture is ever mythological.
-Some books use terms like “the trees clap their hands” or “the moon turned to blood” to picture things for us, but people are always real except in clearly defined parables.
+If the story of Adam and Eve was found in a poetic or prophetic book, there might be some legitimate doubt as to whether they were real people - although no person in any book of Scripture is ever mythological.
+Some Biblical books use terms like “the trees clap their hands” or “the moon turned to blood” to picture things for us, but people are always real except in clearly defined parables.

-Genesis is presented as an historical book.
+Genesis is presented as a historical book.
 It is clearly intended to be taken as literal history.
 To reject the idea that Adam and Eve were real people is essentially to call God a liar.

 “Haven’t you read,” he replied, “that at the beginning the Creator ‘made them male and female,’ Matt.
 19:4, NIV

-Some may wonder, other than the fact that Jesus believed them to be real people, does it really matter?
+Some may wonder, other than the fact that Jesus believed them to be real people, does it matter?
 Real or mythological - does it really change what we believe?
 Are there not more important things to focus on?

 Have you ever wondered why the Bible never talks about the salvation of angels?
 It is simple.
 God created each angel mature.
-At one point in time each angel had the choice of following God or rebelling.
-Once that choice was made they were locked into it forever.
+At one point in time, each angel had the choice of following God or rebelling.
+Once that choice was made, they were locked into it forever.
 There is no salvation for rebellious angels [now called demons].
 They are what they are eternally.

 Therefore, just as sin entered the world through one man, and death through sin, and in this way death came to all people, because all sinned— Rom.
-5:12, NIV
+5:12, NIV.

 God created Adam and Eve perfect and mature.
 Like the angels, they had no inward desire to rebel and were perfectly capable of making either decision.
 Adam, specifically, was made the representative of the human race.
 Whatever decision he made, he made on behalf of the entire human race.
-As we know, he chose to rebel leading us into sin - which is essentially disobedience to God.
+As we know, he chose to rebel, leading us into sin - which is essentially disobedience to God.

 Death is the punishment for rebellion - whether human or angelic.
 We should note that death does not mean non-existence.
 Death is separation from God, from Life itself and ultimately an eternal existence in the excruciating flames of Hell cut off from all pleasure, hope and happiness.

 For as in Adam all die, so in Christ all will be made alive.
 1 Cor.
-15:22, NIV
+15:22, NIV.

 For if, by the trespass of the one man, death reigned through that one man, how much more will those who receive God’s abundant provision of grace and of the gift of righteousness reign in life through the one man, Jesus Christ!
 Consequently, just as one trespass resulted in condemnation for all people, so also one righteous act resulted in justification and life for all people.
 For just as through the disobedience of the one man the many were made sinners, so also through the obedience of the one man the many will be made righteous.
 Rom.
 5:17-19, NIV